 When you log in to a remote Arc session using SSH, a graphical SFTP (Secure File Transfer Protocol) browser appears in the left sidebar allowing you to drag and drop files directly to or from Arc using the SFTP connection.
 To manually open a new SFTP session:

 Windows-based editors generally put an extra “carriage return” (also referred to as control-M/^M) character at the end of each line of text.
 This will cause problems for most Linux-based applications.
 To correct this problem, execute the built-in utility dos2unix on each ASCII file you upload from your Windows machine to Arc:

 [abc123@login01 ~]$ dos2unix filename

-There are several ways to transfer files from a Linux or Mac machine to Shamu.
-The easiest methods are available right from your command line.
+There are several ways to transfer files from a Linux or Mac system to Arc.
+You can use either scp or rsync from the command-line.

 Open a Terminal and use the scp

 command as shown in the example below - assuming your Arc username is abc123: